davish/davi.sh/src/content/blog/2024/01/nix-darwin.md

 configuration on macOS.

-Unfortunately, the resources for getting started and integrating different parts of the Nix ecosystem can be difficult to find and apply to different use-cases.
+Unfortunately, the resources for getting started and integrating different parts of the Nix ecosystem can be difficult to find and apply to specific use-cases.
+When I started out I would often use GitHub's code search to trawl through other people's configs and try different snippets until I found what actually worked.
 Inspired by [Arne Bahlo's Emacs from Scratch series](https://arne.me/articles/emacs-from-scratch-part-one-foundations), I wanted to create a guide to help folks get started with Nix on macOS from scratch, step by step.

-Throughout this series we'll build up a declarative system configuration with Nix where you can manage anything from your shell aliases to what VSCode extensions you have installed and running daemons daemons with launchd.
+Throughout this series we'll build up a declarative system configuration with Nix where you can manage anything from your shell aliases to what VSCode extensions you have installed to running daemons with launchd.
 We'll build up to this incrementally: by the end of this post, you'll have Nix installed on your system and be able to declaratively install system-level packages from either Nixpkgs or Homebrew.

 <!--more-->